What kind of return can we expect from our 401(k)?

 Consider that if you invested $5,000 annually for 30 years and averaged a 6% return with a 1% management fee, you'd pay $71,000 in fees during that time.

-But if you earned the same return from a fund with a 0.25% management fee, you'd only have paid $19,000.
+But if you managed to earn the same return from a fund with a 0.25% management fee, you'd only have paid $19,000 in fees.

 As you can see from the chart, there are lots of funds that earned average annual returns of 9%, or even 10%, over the past five years with expenses well under 1% a year.